 Marley Foster (she/her) is a sculptor and educator from Houston, Texas.

 Foster earned BAs in Studio Art and English from Rice University, and recently earned her MFA in Sculpture from the University of Houston.
-Her work has most recently been featured in Annex Energy at SITE Gallery Houston.
-In addition to her studio practice, Foster currently works as an Adjunct Instructor at the University of Houston and Teaching Artist with various Houston art institutions.
+Her work has most recently been featured in Annex Energy at SITE Gallery Houston, the Convergence Research platform at University of Houston, and at Art League Houston.
+In addition to her studio practice, Foster works as a writer, instructor, and program coordinator with various Houston art institutions.